nylander/BBB/README.md

 For automated channel selection, try to add (in `hostapd.conf`): `CONFIG_ACS=y` and `channel=acs_survey`. (**NOTE**: didn't work 2014-Mar-14)

+We will start by setting up an open network to prevent connection problems.
+Take necessary precautions (e.g., setting ''wpa=3'') if using a bridged network.

 #### Create the file `/etc/hostapd/hostapd.conf` with the follow content: